-Stay Hydrated: Are You Drinking Enough Water?
+Stay Hydrated: Are You Drinking Enough Water per Day?

 That moment when your throat gets extremely dry and the only thing you want is a sip of cold water… I bet you know this feeling.
 Unfortunately, this signal is already too late according to nutrition experts.
 That thirsty feeling is actually a sign that you’ve failed at maintaining adequate hydration, which is why your body is now sending out alarm signals.
+But how do you know if you are drinking enough water per day?

 What’s my daily liquid requirement?